ellraiser/love-build/readme.md

   -- extra options
   identifier = 'com.love.supergame', -- [mac] team identifier, defaults to game.developer.name
   use32bit = false, -- [windows] set true to build 32-bit as well as 64-bit
-  libs = {'resources/plugin.dll'} -- list of files to place in output zips directly instead of fusing -- @NOTE items in libs will also be added to the ignore list
+  libs = {'resources/plugin.dll'} -- list of files to place in output directly -- @NOTE items in libs will also be added to the ignore list

 }